 3.1 Prior to applying for any RTP Scholarship, applicants must first have been accepted to enrol in a Higher Degree by Research at USC.

 3.1.1 To be eligible to receive RTP Stipend Scholarship, a student must not be receiving income from another source to support general living costs while undertaking their HDR if that income is greater than 75 per cent of the Research Training Program Stipend rate.
 Income unrelated to the students HDR or income received for the HDR but not for the purposes of general living costs will not be taken into account.

 3.1.2 To be eligible to receive an RTP Fees Offset, a student must not be receiving an equivalent award or scholarship from the Commonwealth designed to offset HDR fees.

-3.1.3 International students must meet international student visa requirements as specified by the Department of Immigration and Border Protection and must comply with the conditions of their student visa.
+3.1.3 International students must meet international student visa requirements as specified by the Department of Home Affairs and must comply with the conditions of their student visa.

 4. Selection Criteria

 4.1 Recipients for RTP Scholarships will be selected in order of merit on the following criteria: